george-labs/george-backend-hiring/docs/README.md

 This stage is split into two parts

-    Home Assignment (expected effort: 3 hours)
-    Remote-Pair-Programming Sessions (3 hours)
+    Part 1: Home Assignment (expected effort: 3 hours) Part 2: Remote-Pair-Programming Sessions (3 hours)

 Please note: The home assignment is the precondition for the Remote-Pair-Programming Sessions.
 Only if we are happy with part 1 you will be invited to part 2 of our coding challenge stage.

 ### Home Assignment

-We expect you to work 3 hours on the example application which we soon will explain to you in more detail.
+We expect you to work 3 hours on the exercise which we soon will explain to you in more detail.
 Of course, we can't prevent you from putting more hours in, which we for sure don't expect.
 Please, don't finish more than a maximum of 3 iterations even though this could mean that your spend less than 3 hours.
 Please, as soon as you have finished the home assignment (3 hours of work) let us know, so that we can start with the evaluation.

 ### Pair-Programming Sessions